LenaWil/openteacher/modules/org/openteacher/data/developerDocs/docs/dev_tools.rst

 .. _openteacherAuthors: ../modules/org/openteacher/openteacherAuthors.html

-python openteacher.py -p update-rosetta-priorities
+python openteacher.py -p update-rosetta
 --------------------------------------------------
 Updates the translation priorities of OpenTeacher on Launchpad.
 Handy since we have a separate translation template (.pot file) for every module.
 Priorities are based on the amount of modules that depend on the module the priority is determined for, and some manual corrections.
+Also updates the path of .pot files if they changed.

 python openteacher.py -p update-translations
 --------------------------------------------